hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 These programmable shaders were the focus of the Brook programming language, developed at Stanford University in the early 2000s.
 BrookGPU was a compiler and runtime implementation of the Brook stream programming language aimed at using programmable shaders to perform floating-point calculations on a GPU alongside a CPU.

 In 2007, inspired by Brook, NVIDIA created the CUDA (Compute Unified Device Architecture) programming language -- a C-like programming language aimed at programming NVIDIA GPUs not for visual output, but for parallel computation.
-While a GPU lacks much of the functionality required to operate an entire operating system, they are able to perform many floating-point operations in parallel when data and instructions are provided in a SIMD-like fashion.
+While a GPU lacks much of the functionality required to operate an entire operating system, they can perform many floating-point operations in parallel when data and instructions are provided in a SIMD-like fashion.

 <iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/JkvqWe1ZT2w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe><br/>